Hearing aids aren't about getting old, they're the key to staying young!

-Directional microphones give real assistance in noisy environments, however, this is the first time they have been on CICs so it will be interesting to see the effect they have.
-Early reports indicate that they deliver better speech clarity in group and noisy situations.
-Again, though, directional mics make the CIC slightly larger, I believe though that like wireless, the functionality is well worth the trade off.
-Mini in canal hearing aids are all of the above except slightly larger, most mini in canals would come with wireless functionality and directional microphones.
+Directional microphones give real assistance in noisy environments.
+However, this is the first time they have been on CICs, so it will be interesting to see the effect they have.
+Early reports indicate that they deliver better speech clarity in a group and noisy situations.
+Again, though, directional mics make the CIC slightly more significant, I believe though that like wireless, the functionality is well worth the trade-off.
+Mini in canal hearing aids are all of the above except slightly larger, most mini in canals would come with wireless features and directional microphones.

 Full Shell & Half Shell Hearing Aids

 They are as they sound, larger custom hearing aids that sit in the concha or bowl of the ear.
-The half shell basically fills half the concha and the full shell fills the whole concha.
-The traditional benefit of these devices has been more features, more power and physical controls like programme button and volume controls.
-In the recent past with the introduction of wireless capability and more powerful solutions at CIC level, those benefits have all but become negated.
-However, these devices still have advantages, they usually have bigger battery sizes which allow them to work longer between changes and they are easier to handle for people with dexterity and vision problems.
+The half-shell fills half the concha, and the full shell fills the whole concha.
+The traditional benefit of these devices has been more features, more power and physical controls like a programme button and volume controls.
+In the recent past with the introduction of wireless capability and more powerful solutions at the CIC level, those benefits have all but become negated.
+However, these devices still have advantages; they usually have bigger battery sizes which allow them to work longer between changes and they are easier to handle for people with dexterity and vision problems.

 The Pros & Cons of Custom Hearing Aids

 Yes, you guessed it, there are most definitely advantages and disadvantages to custom hearing aids.
-Let's take a deeper look at what they are.
+Let's take a more in-depth look at what they are.

 The Advantages Of Custom Hearing Devices